For 2020 campaign, keeping children’s asthma was particularly important due to the coronavirus.

-To coincide with the start of the new school year and the highest hospital admission rates for asthma (week 38), Healthy London Partnership and NHS England London is running #AskAboutAsthma to encourage small steps to help improve the quality of life for London’s children and young people living with asthma.
+To coincide with the start of the new school year and the highest hospital admission rates for asthma (week 38), Healthy London Partnership and the NHS in London, supported by the Mayor of London, Sadiq Khan, run an annual #AskAboutAsthma campaign to encourage small steps to help improve the quality of life for London’s children and young people living with asthma.

-- Each child and young people with asthma having an asthma management plan
+- Each child and young person with asthma to have an asthma management plan

-- Each child and young people with asthma being able to use their inhalers effectively
+- Each child and young person with asthma being able to use their inhalers effectively

-- Each child and young people with asthma having an annual asthma review
+- Each child and young person with asthma having an annual asthma review

 Asthma is the most common long-term medical condition affecting children and young people.
 1 in 10 children and young people are affected by the condition, meaning 240,000 have asthma in London.
 Many have badly managed asthma – to the extent that 4,000 are admitted to hospital with asthma every year and 170 have such a severe episode that they require admission to intensive care.